Arup Bose

-Arup Bose obtained his B.Stat, M.Stat and Ph.D (Statistics) degrees from the Indian Statistical Institute, Kolkata where G. Jogesh Babu was his PhD supervisor.
-He then joined Purdue University, USA, as an Assistant Professor.
-After four years at Purdue, he returned to India in 1991 and joined the Indian Statistical Institute, Kolkata as an Associate Professor and was promoted to full Professorship in 1995.
+Arup Bose obtained his B.Stat, M.Stat and Ph.D. (statistics) degrees from the Indian Statistical Institute, Kolkata where G. Jogesh Babu was his PhD supervisor.
+He then joined Purdue University, US, as an assistant professor.
+After four years at Purdue, he returned to India in 1991 and joined the Indian Statistical Institute, Kolkata as an associate professor and was promoted to full professorship in 1995.

 Most notable areas of his research include, sequential analysis, statistical estimation in diffusion processes, the law of large numbers and central limit theorems, resampling methods, censored data problems, M-estimation, U-statistics, time series, asymptotic properties of estimators and so on.

 He is a member of Bernoulli Society for Mathematical Statistics and Probability, Netherlands, life member of Calcutta Statistical Association and a life member of Indian Mathematical Society.

 He was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology in 2004, the highest science award in India, in the mathematical sciences category.

 He was an invited speaker in International Congress of Mathematicians 2010, Hyderabad on the topic of "Probability and Statistics."